gnuyent/sundial/README.md

 <br>

 Sundial is a wrapper for San Diego State University's class scheduler with added features.
-Sundial is light, speedy, and extremely customizable.
-It is able to generate a schedule for any course list and time period available on the [scheduling website](https://sunspot.sdsu.edu/schedule/search).
-Simplicity is the focus, just like telling time.
+Sundial is built for speed and extensibility with modern programming tooling.
+It's quick, just like telling time.

 ## Features
+* Built with Python 3 (FastAPI) and JavaScript (VueJS)
-* Quickly generates schedules.
+* Generate parameterized class schedules.
-* Flexible options based on different requirements:
-    * Set a time to schedule around.
-    * Reject certain days.
-    * Set the earliest time.
-    * Set the latest time.
-    * Avoid waitlists.
-    * Include certain professors*.

-## Quick Start
-TODO
+* Quick links to RateMyProfessor and [assist.org](https://assist.org/).
+* Reliable access even with heavy loads.

 ## Installation
-TODO
+Ensure that you have the latest version of [Python 3](https://www.python.org/downloads/).

+* `pip install -r requirements.txt`
+* `python sundial.py`

 ## Troubleshooting
 sundial is a continuous work in progress.
 If you start facing problems, please submit an issue with as much relevant